-- 8.1.
-Annually January, Council will designate Councillors to serve on a two-month rotating basis as the member responsible for acting in the place of the Mayor when the Mayor is absent or otherwise unable to act or when the office of the Mayor is vacant.
+- 1. Annually in December, Council will designate Councillors to serve on a two-month rotating basis as the member responsible for acting in the place of the Mayor when the Mayor is absent or otherwise unable to act or when the office of the Mayor is vacant.
 This position is known as "Deputy Mayor" or "Acting Mayor". - 2.
-Each Councillor designated under Section 8(1) must fulfill the responsibilities of the Mayor in his or her absence. - 3.
-If both the Mayor and the member designated under Section 8(1) are absent from the Council meeting, the Council member who is next scheduled to act as Deputy Mayor who is present at the meeting will preside at the Council meeting. - 4.
-The member designated under Section 8(1) or chosen under Section 8(3) has the same powers and duties as the Mayor in relation to the applicable matter.
+Each Councillor designated under Section 8.1 must fulfill the responsibilities of the Mayor in their absence.

+- 3. If both the Mayor and the member designated under Section 8.1 are absent from a Council meeting, then the Council member among those present who is next scheduled to act as Deputy Mayor will preside at the Council meeting. - 4.
+The member designated under Section 8.1 or chosen under Section 8.3 has the same powers and duties as the Mayor in relation to the applicable matter.